2018 Ford Mustang order guide leaked, reveals new option packages

 Car Tech

-Ford has been tight-lipped on the specific changes coming to the 2018 Mustang, but as is often the case, the internet has spoiled a few of Ford's surprise.
+Ford has been tight-lipped on the specific changes coming to the 2018 Mustang, but as is often the case, the internet has spoiled a few of Ford's surprises.

 Mustang6g forum member disneyfun1 uploaded screenshots of the 2018 Ford Mustang's order guide, which details the five packages to be offered on America's favorite pony car.
 Three are new packages, while two of them are carryover from the pre mid-cycle refresh days.
 It also reiterates there are no changes coming to the Shelby GT350.